If the photos appear fuzzy, viewing on your mobile device’s desktop version clears them up

 Instead, she admitted that she hadn’t even looked at it, because Mr. Attorney Man is the trip planner.
 A trip planner, who then leaned over from his spot at the bar, and admitted that he hadn’t even looked at it, because he’d selected it off the recommendation of a friend.
 A friend we later found out, had simply chosen it off of it’s location on a map.

-And that, is how, after we googled to make sure that it wasn’t really haunted (we didn’t find any reports), we found ourselves standing outside The Ellison Suites, realizing that ghosts were actually the least of our problems.
+And that, is how, several days later, after we googled to make sure that it wasn’t really haunted (we didn’t find any reports), we found ourselves standing outside The Ellison Suites, realizing that ghosts were actually the least of our problems.

 His Better Half and I shot each other a look, where she sent the message “I have made a terrible, terrible mistake,” with her eyes.